theseus-os/Theseus/osdi20ae/fault_injection/README.md

    `make iso THESEUS_CONFIG=" loadable unwind_exceptions use_crate_replacement use_iterative_replacement loscd_eval use_async_itc"`

-Each folder contains a [script.sh](./script.sh) file which is the top-level script to inject faults into the workload.
+Each folder contains a `script.sh` file which injects faults into the workload described by that folder.
 These scripts each inject 3 types of faults (memory word corruption, memory bit flip, and instruction pointer skip) while running their workload on QEMU.

 In addition to the above two workloads, three more workloads were used during evaluation.
 They are as follows.